(This page published May 1, 2021)

 World War II was a proving ground for plywood.
 The product was declared an essential war material… The industry’s war-time mills–by this time numbering about 30–produced between 1.2 and 1.8 billion square feet annually.
 Plywood barracks sprang up everywhere.
 The Navy patrolled the Pacific in plywood PT boats.
 The Army Air Corps flew reconnaissance missions in plywood gliders.(The U.S. Army Air Corps officially became the U.S. Army Air Forces on 20 June 1941.
 Common parlance of the time, even during the war, referred to the organization as the Army Air Corps, but a modern reference document should name it properly as the Army Air Forces.)
 And the Army crossed the Rhine River in plywood assault boats.
 There were thousands of war accessories made of plywood–from crating for machinery parts, to huts for the famed Seabees in the South Pacific, to lifeboats on hundreds of ships that kept supply lines open in the Atlantic and Pacific.

-The United States entry into World War II found M & M with modern and highly efficient plants able to supply the war effort with plywood for PT torpedo boards, crash boats, aircraft rescue boats, assault boats, minesweepers, landing barges, export freight cars, airplanes and pontoon bridges and treadways.
+The United States entry into World War II found M & M with modern and highly efficient plants able to supply the war effort with plywood for PT torpedo boats, crash boats, aircraft rescue boats, assault boats, minesweepers, landing barges, export freight cars, airplanes and pontoon bridges and treadways.
 Toward the end of the war M & M, which had always bought all logs on the open market, began to invest in standing timber.
 During the next decade, M & M acquired timber reserves totaling one billion feet in Oregon and two billion feet in the redwood country of Northern California.
 M & M continued to expand, acquiring a green veneer mill at Idanha, Oregon; a new plywood mill in Eureka, California; a half- interest in a Springfield, Oregon lumber mill to supply rough stock for the tank, pipe and door divisions; and a new plywood plant at Lyons, Oregon to replace the old Longview plant.